 “Or suppose a woman has ten silver coins and loses one.
 Doesn’t she light a lamp, sweep the house and search carefully until she finds it?
 And when she finds it, she calls her friends and neighbors together and says, ‘Rejoice with me; I have found my lost coin.’
 In the same way, I tell you, there is rejoicing in the presence of the angels of God over one sinner who repents.”

-Why does one coin mean so much to the woman who lost it?
+Why does one coin out of her 10 pieces of silver mean so much to the woman who lost it?

-Losing the monetary value of this silver coin would have been a grave misfortune.
-It could be used as financial support if needed, and for a small village family, this may be the only cash/savings they owned.
+Losing the monetary value of the coins would have been a grave misfortune.
+They could be used as financial support if needed, and for a small village family, this may be the only cash/savings they owned.

 No wonder it had great worth!
-And no wonder she was desperate to find it.
+And no wonder she was desperate to find this hidden coin.

 The Lost Coin

-Homes in these ancient times were dim with no windows as we know them; usually narrow slits in the walls.
-Their doorways were low and little illumination came through.
+Homes in these ancient times were dim with no windows as we know them; they were usually narrow slits in the walls.
+Their doorways were low and little illumination came through them either.

-She lights a lamp to search carefully and thoroughly.
-As she sweeps the rock and earthen floor, she listens intently for the clink of a metal coin.
+The woman in the Parable lights a lamp to search carefully and thoroughly.
+As she sweeps the rock and dirt floors of the entire house, she listens intently for the clink of a metal coin.

 And then, after much frantic searching- success!
 I can almost feel the relief flood in as she picks it up off the floor and holds it up to the light.